mpanighetti/dnd5e-classes/alchemist/additional-alchemists-potions.md

 _1st-level Alchemist[^🧪] feature_

-The potions in the following list expand the alchemist's potions list in _[Alchemist](https://docs.google.com/document/d/1FbBScXvWzPKRo62ZlqXcIMgUd_KPYoqCkMa2ZtYBN8c)_.
+The potions in the following list expand the [alchemist's potions list](https://docs.google.com/document/d/1Y5ia5NRk0sKFpsoFI8unjEsPqT_NHKUVG8paACWJtIM).
 The list is organized by potion size.

 ### Size 1